Sights & Activities

 On this site we only mention, and accept advertising from, legal providers of goods and services – real travel agents, licensed tour guides, restaurants rather than improvised food stands.
 Unfortunately, many services reviewed and promoted on travel-oriented websites are not legitimate.

-Each month since January 2001, the Best of Sicily Magazine has presented original articles dealing with all kinds of topics, written by a diverse group of authors, most of whom are based here in Sicily.
+Each month, the Best of Sicily Magazine has presented original articles dealing with all kinds of topics, written by a diverse group of authors, most of whom are based here in Sicily.
 Most of these articles are written in Italian and then translated into English by our staff, and – as some have quasi-journalistic content – they are not always the kind of thing published by public tourism agencies, glossy travel magazines or vendors of travel services that prefer to keep "tourists" in the dark about some things.
 Our blog presents more current information.
 Do you prefer reading about the real Sicily?
 That's the whole idea behind Best of Sicily.

 In our Sicily important (or interesting) information is never concealed from visitors.
 On a practical level, that means no silly clichés and no platitudes.
 Whether we're presenting practical sightseeing advice or realistic information about travel safety, that's one thing that has always separated us from the herd of self-interested travel sites published by hotel chains, travel agencies and public travel bureaux.
 Their failure to present traveler safety information is a disservice to anybody coming to Sicily.
 On a more philosophical level – as regards historical topics – would you really want to read about modern Sicilian history (an important part of a Sicily destination guide) on a site where the editorial perspective was that Fascism, the Second World War and the Mafia "never existed" simply because the editors were too embarrassed to talk about them?
 That's not us.